Posts Tagged ‘ferry county’

 Mountain_lionA cougar visited Discovery Park in Seattle and made world news last weekend.
 See BBC article.
 The cougar was spotted by an employee in the 534-acre park.
 (A square mile is 640 acres, in case you didn’t know that already.)
 The animal was trapped and relocated to a more remote location.
 Game agents placed a radio-tracking collar on the cat.

 I found this news story funny, because the Fish and Wildlife Department has frequently taken the position that problematic cougar encounters were the result of human habitat encroachment.
 In other words, Washington’s population boom led too many people to relocate to rural areas.
 In the late-90’s when I worked as the prosecutor for Ferry County, I worked with the county commissioners to try to force the State to better assist rural residents in management of these cats.
 When hound hunting was banned in the late 1996 (by voter initiative) it was widely predicted that there would be a large increase in cougar population in Washington.
-In 1996, the Seattle-Times ran an editorial urging voters NOT to support a ban on hound hunting warning that such a ban could lead to yearly increases in cougar population of 10% as happened in Oregon.
+In 1996, the Seattle-Times ran an editorial urging voters NOT to support a ban on hound hunting, warning that such a ban could lead to 10% yearly increases in cougar population similar to what happened in Oregon.
 Now a cat was found just a few miles from the newspaper’s downtown offices.
 Symbolism is often an important driver of political change.

 The sighting of a cougar in Seattle got far more media attention then the incident last Wednesday in Stevens County where a cougar attacked a 5-year-old child.
 The boy was attacked when he and his family were hiking a trail in on Abercrombie Mountain along Silver Creek in the Colville National Forest.
 The boy’s mother was near him when the cougar suddenly attacked from out of a brushy area.
 The woman fought off the cat, and the parents took the child about 25 miles to the hospital in Canada.
 See article.
 In my opinion, the mother likely saved the child’s life by her actions.
 Unlike fending off bear attack, most cougar attacks are stopped by fighting back aggressively.